 By the end of the backpacking trip, I enjoyed them quite a bit.
 Lightweight, durable, and flexible frames.
 Comfortable to wear.
 Lenses that wrapped around for good coverage.

 Out of curiosity, I googled the brand of Nemesis sunglasses when I came home.

 To my pleasant surprise, these now-favorite sunglasses were astonishingly inexpensive.
-Found as inexpensively as $13 for three pairs (including shipping!)
-And they came in various lens colors and color schemes: Mirrored, blue, amber (for better contrast), very dark and even clear.
+Found as inexpensively as $18 for three pairs (including shipping!)
+They came in various lens colors and color schemes.